JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 When using features (APIs) specific to the target product, a dependency on the target product module must be declared, as shown in the code snippet below.
 Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](/basics/getting_started/plugin_compatibility.md).

-> **NOTE** In the special case of a plugin project declaring dependencies only on other plugins, it must also declare a dependency on `com.intellij.modules.platform`.
+> **NOTE** In the particular case of a plugin project declaring dependencies only on other plugins, it must also declare a dependency on `com.intellij.modules.platform`.
 Otherwise, the plugin project is considered to be legacy and will only load in IntelliJ IDEA.

 Continuing with the example of developing a plugin for PhpStorm: